Dev79844/DotSlash-backend/README.md

 # DotSlash-backend

-## This repo contains all the frontend code related to our project OnlyGrants
+## This repo contains all the backend code related to our project OnlyGrants

 ## Technologies used:
 - MongoDB